 Adolescence being the most fragile stage doesn't mean you can't develop a mental health condition as an adult.
 It's still important to check in with yourself and see how your mental wellness is doing.
 It's also important to recognize that all of these factors can contribute to mental wellness as you progress in life.

 As with any illness, there are many myths surrounding mental health.
-These myths can be incredibly harmful as they prevent someone from seeking treatment that could save their lives.
-Below are a few myths and facts that UNICEF identified about mental health.
+These myths can be incredibly harmful as they can prevent someone from seeking treatment that could save their lives.
+Below are a three myths and facts that UNICEF identified about mental health:

-The first myth is that you only need to take care of your mental health if you have a mental health condition.
+- You only need to take care of your mental health if you have a mental health condition.
 This is, of course, false.
-Mental health is actually a lot like physical health.
+Mental health is actually a lot like your physical health.
 You wouldn't only care for your physical health if you were sick.
 In fact, you probably have implemented practices in your daily life to prevent getting sick.
 Mental health shouldn't be any different!
 Anyone can benefit from taking active steps to promote well-being and improving mental health.

-The final myth we will debunk is that nothing can be done to prevent the development of a mental health condition.
-That's not true at all.
+- Nothing can prevent the development of a mental health condition.
+There are many things you can do to prevent mental illness!
 You can strengthen your social and emotional skills; seek help early when you recognize symptoms; develop supporting and loving relationships; and develop healthy sleep patterns.
-Those, and a number of other things, can help keep you mentally healthy.
+Those, and a number of other things, can keep you mentally healthy.

 Now that you know what mental health is and the factors that affect is, let's talk about how to identify signs of mental health conditions and what you can do to care for your mental health.

-Here are a few self-care practices NIMH suggests that can be implemented into your daily routine:
+Here are a six self-care practices NIMH suggests that can be implemented into your daily routine:

-Those self-care practices are great preventative measures for developing a mental health condition.
+Those self-care practices are great preventative measures to prevent the development of a mental health condition.
 It's important to note that if you're experiencing more severe mental health complications to seek professional help.
-Let's talk about what some of the symptoms are of a mental health condition so you know when it's time to ask for help.

-NIMH discusses a few symptoms to look out for to know if your mental health is on the decline.
+You also need to be able to identify symptoms to look out for so you can start implementing preventative measures and seeking out help if necessary.
+NIMH outlined a six symptoms to look out for to know if your mental health is on the decline.
 They recommend seeking help if these symptoms persist for 2-weeks or more:

-• Appetite changes—this can mean a lack of appetite that is causing you to lose weight or an abundance of appetite that causes you to gain weight.
+- Changes in appetite.
+This can either mean a lack of appetite that causes you to lose weight or an insatiable appetite that causes you to gain weight.

 Those are only a few symptoms of many that could indicate the sign of a mental health condition.
 It's important to listen to your body and understand how you're feeling.